 - Select "SSH" (rather than "NX") protocol in the pull-down list, click Continue

 - Enter the name of the host as

-nx-login1.jasmin.ac.uk(or one of the other machines listed above) and leave the port as 22.
+nx-login1.jasmin.ac.uk(or one of the other machines listed above: note advice about reverse DNS and VPNs) and leave the port as 22.
 Click continue.

 - Select "Private key" for the authentication method, tick the box for "forward authentication" and click Continue.

 - Please do not use "Authentication agent" as the authentication method: this may not work universally so is not supported.

 - Select the location of your private key file on your computer.
 This may be in a hidden directory e.g.

 - Select "Don't use a proxy", click Continue

 - Edit the name of the connection if you wish, click Done